jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 The following are required to complete this hands-on lab:

-- A live internet connection
+- An Internet connection
-- The permissions to install software on your Linux desktop or macOS desktop
+- Sufficient permissions to install software on your Linux desktop or Mac
+- Ubuntu 14.04 or 16.04 or CentOS/Oracle/Red Hat 7 or higher  (Linux users)
+- macOS 10.11 or higher (Mac users)

 ---